Epidemiologists study the patterns, causes and effects of diseases in groups of people

-The private sector, especially global pharmaceutical companies also employ epidemiologists with a strong commercial awareness.
+The private sector, especially global pharmaceutical companies, also employs epidemiologists with strong commercial awareness.

 Employers offering the possibility of hands-on field work include international charities targeting disease outbreaks overseas.
 These include:

-Clinical scientist positions (infection sciences) are also available at hospitals.
+Clinical scientist positions, specialising in infection sciences, are also available at hospitals.

 Look for job vacancies at:

 - New Scientist Jobs

 Continuing professional development (CPD) is essential for keeping up to date with changes and developments in the profession.
 If you don't already have a Masters or PhD in epidemiology, you may wish to study for one part time.

 Relevant training, courses and workshops are available through professional bodies such as the Royal Society for Public Health (RSPH) and Royal Statistical Society (RSS).
 There are various levels of membership available, depending on your experience and qualifications.
 Membership is also useful for networking with peers and keeping up to date with the latest developments.

 Once you've got experience working in public health, health protection or applied epidemiology, you may want to apply for the Field Epidemiology Training Programme (FETP) with Public Health England.
 This two-year training programme is aimed at those wanting a role that involves field investigation and epidemiology, and allows you to further develop your specialist skills.